 Augusta Baker’s Dozen

-Augusta Baker's Dozen Storytelling Celebration, Richland Library's annual storytelling festival, cosponsored by the University of South Carolina School of Library and Information Science and the Richland Library Friends, occurs every April and brings to life the world of storytelling and children's literature.
-The celebration honors the works and achievements of nationally-known author and storyteller Augusta Baker.
+Augusta Baker's Dozen: A Celebration of Stories, Richland Library's annual storytelling festival, cosponsored by the University of South Carolina School of Library and Information Science and the Richland Library Friends, occurs every April and brings to life the world of storytelling and children's literature.
+The celebration honors the works and achievements of nationally-known librarian and storyteller Augusta Baker.

 Who was Augusta Baker?

 A gifted storyteller and nationally influential librarian, the late Augusta Baker (1911-1998) left behind a legacy of storytelling, inspiring others to introduce children to the magic of literature and stories.
 She promoted quality literature for children and was a pioneer in producing bibliographies of children’s literature.
 She spent most of her professional career serving as Coordinator of Children’s Services at the New York Public Library.